 Through this analysis, you’ll see that sections of the music repeat.
 So by learning and memorising a few bars of music, you could potentially be 50% finished with the entire piece.

 Next, find the most difficult part of the piece (typically the end), and break it up into easy to manageable sections.
 By doing this, you’ll be able to practice the parts that are most difficult for you dozens of times in a short amount of time.

 Practise with each hand separately, switching when one tires.
 This will help you focus on technique.
 Only when you become comfortable with a passage should you practise with both of your hands at the same time.

-As you practise, memorise the piece at the same time.
-This is an efficient way of memorization because it’s far easier to memorise a piece while you’re learning it.
+As you practice, memorize the piece at the same time.
+This is an efficient way of memorization because it’s far easier to memorize a piece while you’re learning it.

 1. Fur Elise - Ludwig Van Beethoven